 From 2005 to 2008, IRF and our Indian Rhino Vision 2020 partners worked with local communities and park and government authorities to improve protection and monitoring of existing populations, constructing guard posts, patrol roads, and bridges.

-Unfortunately, this population has also been tragically touch by poaching – part of a region-wide increase in poaching in 2012-2013.
+Unfortunately, this population has also been touched by poaching – part of a region-wide increase in poaching beginning in 2012-2013.
 After losing eight animals, IRV 2020 halted rhino translocations to Manas in 2013 to focus on improving security.
-Training in new patrolling methods, along with the support of new park leadership, has made a big difference – only one rhino was lost to poaching in Manas in 2014, and the current population of 31 translocated rhinos and new calves continues to thrive.
+Training in new patrolling methods, along with the support of new park leadership, has made a big difference – only one rhino was lost to poaching in Manas in 2014 and one in 2017.
+The current population of 32 rhinos in Manas continues to thrive.

-We are now ready to start building a stable rhino population in a second protected area, and are planning to move at least six Indian rhinos from Kaziranga National Park to the Laokhowa-Burachapori Wildlife Sanctuary in 2015.
+We are now ready to start building a stable rhino population in a second protected area, and are planning to move at least six Indian rhinos from Kaziranga National Park to the Laokhowa-Burachapori Wildlife Sanctuary beginning in 2019-2020.